Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Redeeming Miles and Points for Free Stays on Vacation Rental Sites

 The issue with many vacation rental sites like VRBO is they code as real estate, not travel, so you aren’t able to redeem miles from cards like the Capital One Venture Rewards Credit Card to wipe away the charges.
-However, lots of cards, like the Chase Sapphire Preferred, allow you to redeem your points as a statement credit.
+However, lots of cards, like the Chase Sapphire Preferred Card, allow you to redeem your points as a statement credit.
 While this redemption won’t normally be as good as transferring your Chase Ultimate Rewards points to travel partners, it’s a good way to turn your points into cash!
 For example, you could use 20,000 Chase Ultimate Rewards points to cover $200 worth of Vacasa charges.

 Or consider opening one of the best cash back cards and using it for your vacation rental purchase.
 Because you can redeem cash back for anything you want!